 - Sala VIP Puerta Del Sol, Terminal 3, Airside, P2, domestic & Schengen flights, near Gate E69

-It’s worth mentioning that the American Express Platinum and Centurion cards come with an unlimited Priority Pass (contact me via our concierge for a referral for extra free bonus points) or you can apply for a free Amex Gold Card and you will get two free Lounge Club passes can be immediately used to get into these Priority Pass lounges to enjoy free drinks (including alcohol) and food.
+It’s worth mentioning that the American Express Platinum and Centurion cards come with an unlimited Priority Pass (contact us via our concierge for a referral for extra free bonus points) or you can apply for a free Amex Gold Card, and you will get two free Lounge Club passes which can be immediately used to get into these Priority Pass lounges to enjoy free drinks (including alcohol) and food.

 1. Iberia Terminal 4: VIP Velazquez Business Lounge

 Iberia VIP Velazquez Business Lounge is the 24 hour lounge at Madrid-Barajas airport.
 Iberia uses Terminal 4 as its main hub for intercontinental flights.
-Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above, and in our scroller (photos).
-You can access this lounge if you are flying British Airways out of Madrid Airport, with a Club Europe / Business Class ticket.
+Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above, and in our photos.
+You can access this lounge if you are flying British Airways out of Madrid Airport with a Club Europe / Business Class ticket.

 Since my flight to Johannesburg departed around midnight, the two other lounges were closed already, and I was directed towards the Velazquez lounge.

-The entrance is hidden away in the duty-free shopping area, but once inside, it’s a large, airy, rectangular, and modern space, with floor-to-ceiling windows along its entire length offering nice views of the runways and airport activities.
+The entrance is hidden away in the duty-free shopping area.
+Still, once inside, it’s a large, airy, rectangular, and modern space, with floor-to-ceiling windows along its entire length offering nice views of the runways and airport activities.

 The lounge also has an à la carte restaurant (that seats around 20 people) and a wine bar, but I had a very short connection time, so I was not able to spend some time here.
 The usual lounge facilities – such as showers, business center, and free Wifi – are also available and offered for free.

 From the lounge, it was a 10-minute walk to the gate for my flight on Iberia in Business Class, Madrid to Johannesburg.